Reactive Dog Training: Tips To Help Your Dog Get BetterMay 18, 2023 2023-05-22 15:52

 Read on to get to know my opinions and solutions for reactive dogs – and why I think they do have a chance for recovery!

 I have used the methods described many times with fantastic outcomes on my clients’ dogs.
 Many went from being quite reactive dogs and having to be separated at all times to being able to peacefully coexist.
 Sometimes they even form friendships with other dogs.

 Here are the top 3 reasons your dog can and will get better!

 A lot of reactivity originates in discomfort.
-Even though it may look like our dog is “protective” of us (likely not) or “dominance-aggressive” (also likely not), the most plausible and common reason for his behavior is that he is not happy to be where he is, stressed and (very often)scared.
+Even though it may look like our dog is “protective” of us (likely not) or “dominance-aggressive” (also likely not), the most plausible and common reason for his behavior is that he is not happy to be where he is, stressed and (often) scared.

 Like humans, some dogs choose to retreat, and some choose to just go for the outright confrontation when faced with a situation that makes them anxious.

-This does not mean he actually wants to attack the other dog in front of him – it just seems the only viable option for him.
+This does not mean they actually wants to attack the other dog in front of them – it just seems the only viable option for our dogs.

-Especially if your reactive dog is on a leash, it is likely that he will decide on what appears like a dominant-aggressive charging of other dogs, when in fact he just perceives it as the last resort solution to take care of a threatening situation.
-Your dog reacts to it in the best (and only way) he knows, by choosing to be the first to attack.
+Especially if your reactive dog is on a leash, it is likely that they will decide on what appears like a dominant-aggressive charging of other dogs, when in fact they just perceives it as the last resort solution to take care of a threatening situation.
+Your dog reacts to it in the best (and only way) they know: by choosing to be the first to attack.

 We cannot cure this discomfort by scolding our dog.
 In fact, scolding them for showing stress through barking, lunging or growling is only going to make them more anxious.

-In his mind, if you scold him, then the situation probably is really critical!
+In their mind, if you scold them, then the situation probably is really critical!

-Instead, always maintain a calm and collected attitude when your dog gets scared and reacts unfriendly.
-Just take his leash and move away from the situation until he is more relaxed and happy again.
+Instead, always maintain a calm and collected attitude when your dog gets scared and reacts unfriendly. take their leash and move away from the situation until they are more relaxed and happy again.